Fun Day in Frenchtown

 Next up is Black Swan Provisions, where we can never resist browsing their artisan pantry.
 Think aged imported cheeses, handmade charcuterie, freshly baked breads, rare spices, and the kind of oil & vinegar that turns any dish into an occasion.
 The shop is a love letter to good taste — in every sense — and perfect for building a charcuterie board that will have your guests asking where you shop.

 If we’re in the mood for a little vinyl hunting, Blue Raven Records is our happy place — the selection is as carefully curated as the town itself.
-And for something truly unique, River Gypsy offers a bohemian mix of clothing, jewelry, and home treasures that feel like they’ve each been chosen with a traveler’s eye.

 No visit is complete without exploring ArtYard or taking a stroll across the Uhlerstown–Frenchtown Bridge — though currently under maintenance, it’s still a landmark worth seeing.